berkeley-sgsa/berkeley-sgsa.github.io/pages/winddowns.md

 ### Friday Wind-Down

 On Friday evenings, the grad students celebrate the arrival of the weekend by eating, drinking or doing some activity near Berkeley at the Friday Wind-Down.
-Friday night wind downs are weekly occuring events hosted by the SGSA for graduate students to socialize and "wind down" from the week.
-Events range from going out to restaurants, outside activites (e.g., kayaking), bars, and events in Evans.
+Friday night wind downs are weekly-occurring events hosted by the SGSA for graduate students to socialize and "wind down" from the week.
+Events range from going out to restaurants, outside activities (e.g., kayaking), bars, and events in Evans.

 Students are generally summoned to the wind-down (or "wine-down" if said quickly) by the cry of a comical email, occasionally including photo-shopped pictures of former Berkeley professors, such as Jerzy Neyman.

 ### Tuesday Cookie Hour